Geolocation challenge: A Swiss train

 PBr RBDe 568

-It’s easy to rule a lot of these out.
-The SBB 561, SBB 562, SBB 565, and BLS 566-II are no longer in use.
-Some models (the SOB 566 and PBr 568) use a single color scheme that doesn’t align with the photo, and some models (the MThB 566) only have service outside of Switzerland.
-This leaves the TPF-TRN 567 and SBB 560.
+it’s easy, however, to rule a lot of these out. for one, the SBB 561, SBB 562, SBB 565, and BLS 566-II are no longer in use. and some models (the SOB 566 and PBr 568) use a single color scheme that doesn’t align with the photo, while other models (the MThB 566) only have service outside of switzerland. this leaves the TPF-TRN 567 and SBB 560 to look at.

-The former uses two color schemes, one all-red (commonly “TRN paint”) and one white with red dots (commonly “TPF paint”).
-The latter has the same dots and even font as the original train:
+the TPF-TRN model uses two color schemes, one all-red (“TRN paint”) and one white with red dots (“TPF paint”), and the latter of the two matches the design and even font of the train in maia’s photo:

-One can further confirm the classification by looking at the top of the cut-off text, which allows for a 0
+one can further confirm the classification by looking at the rounded top of the last letter in the text, which allows for a 0

 as the last character:

-The TPF has webpages giving specifications for their whole fleet, including the RBDe 560.
-Other than giving the train numbers, however, it doesn’t give the lines they’re used for.
-A bit of research into the individual numbers resulted in me finding this passage from the German Wikipedia, citing an article in the Schweizer Eisenbahn-Revue (“Swiss Railway Review”):
+my next step was figuring out where the trains run. the TPF has webpages giving specifications for their whole fleet, including our RBDe 560. other than giving the train numbers, however, it doesn’t give the lines they’re used for. a bit of research into the individual numbers resulted in me finding this passage from german wikipedia, citing an article in the Schweizer Eisenbahn-Revue (“Swiss Railway Review”), which includes all of the numbers on the TPF webpage:

 2021 kauften die TPF für den Betrieb der Durchmesserlinien S20/21 des RER Fribourg/Freiburg von den SBB 11 drei- und vierteilige Domino-Züge RBDe 560 235–243, 245 und 247.